 LSU gymnastics upsets No. 2 Florida, 198.100 to 197.975

-BATON ROUGE - LSU gym needed a perfect meet to beat undefeated and no. 2 Florida, and they got it.
+BATON ROUGE - LSU gym needed a perfect meet to beat undefeated No. 2 Florida, and they got it.
 The Tigers score a 198.100 to beat Florida.

-Two Tigers had a perfect score, Haleigh Bryant on the Vault, and Aleah Finnegan on the beam.
+Two Tigers had a perfect score: Haleigh Bryant on the vault, and Aleah Finnegan on the beam.
 KJ Johnson had a career high on the floor with a 9.95.

 Trending News

-LSU improves to 3-5, 3-3 in SEC play.
-The Tigers will look to keep it going next Friday against no. 9 Alabama.
+LSU improves to 3-5, and 3-3 in SEC play.
+The Tigers will look to keep it going next Friday against No. 9 Alabama.

 More News